m-makarious/ReciprocalBLAST/README.md

 This program can work on any Windows or Mac machine with average RAM and processing capabilities.

 ### SOFTWARE REQUIREMENT
-In order for the program to run you must have BLAST+, Python 3.1 or above, and Bio Python.
+In order for the program to run you must have BLAST+, Python 3.1 .

 BLAST+